 One potential inconvenience with an

 INSERT LOW_PRIORITY statement is that the client will be tied up waiting for the statement to be completed successfully.
-So if you're inserting data into a busy server with a low priority setting using the mysql client, your client could be locked up for minutes, maybe hours depending on how busy your server is at the time.
+So if you're inserting data into a busy server with a low priority setting using the mariadb client, your client could be locked up for minutes, maybe hours depending on how busy your server is at the time.
 As an alternative either to making other clients with read requests wait or to having your client wait, you can use the DELAYED flag instead of the

 INSERT DELAYED INTO table1 VALUES('text1','text2','text3');

 MariaDB will take the request as a low priority one and put it on its list of tasks to perform when it has a break.
 However, it will immediately release the client so that the client can go on to enter other SQL statements or even exit.
 Another advantage of this method is that multiple